paulkarpenko/us-code-ui/uscode/title-28-judiciary-and-judicial-procedure/chapter-119-evidence-witnesses.md

 Amendment by Pub.
 L. 90–274 effective 270 days after Mar.
 27, 1968, except as to cases in which an indictment has been returned or a petit jury empaneled prior to such effective date, see section 104 of Pub.
 L. 90–274, set out as a note under [section 1861 of this title](./chapter-121-juries-trial-by-jury.md#section-1861).

 #### Payment of Fact Witness Fee to Incarcerated Person Prohibited
 Pub.
 L. 102–395, title I, § 108, Oct.
 6, 1992, 106 Stat.
-1841, provided that: “Notwithstanding [28 U.S.C.
-1821](./chapter-119-evidence-witnesses.md#section-1821), no funds appropriated to the Department of Justice in fiscal year 1993 or any prior fiscal year, or any other funds available from the Treasury of the United States, shall be obligated or expended to pay a fact witness fee to a person who is incarcerated testifying as a fact witness in a court of the United States, as defined in [28 U.S.C.
-1821(a)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title28-section1821/a/2&num=0&edition=prelim).”
+1841, provided that notwithstanding this section, no funds appropriated to the Department of Justice in fiscal year 1993 or any prior fiscal year would be obligated or expended to pay a fact witness fee to an incarcerated person in a court of the United States.

 Similar provisions were contained in the following prior appropriation acts: